-Podcasts, there are so many to choose from.
-Funny, educational, story telling & more!
+For those who get care sick, podcasts are great!
+There are so many to choose from; comedy, educational, story telling & more!
 Something for the whole family to concentrate on and for the kids to forget you still have another 3 hours to go.

 Do you have a reliable car?